-Considering the latest design trends, subtle animations will also make you stand out of the crowd.
+Considering the latest design trends, subtle animations will also make you stand out from the crowd.
 People respond to visual content faster and most recall it easier.
 If your page contains a useful or catchy video, your target audience will spend more time discovering your product.

-Also think twice before using random stock photos.
+Also, think twice before using random stock photos.
 It might seem professional, but visitors already know them.
 Present yourself as real and trustworthy to boost your conversion rate.
 Provide high-quality shots which enhance the quality of your product or service.

 For digital products, show print screens of the platform.
-They give a better insight of what you want the visitor to buy or sign up for.
+They give a better insight into what you want the visitor to buy or sign up for.
 For landing page design inspiration, Slack always does the trick.